BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <blockquote>
 One day when I was thinking very hard about being alone, Frightful gave her gentle call of love and contentment.
 I looked up.
 'Bird,' I said.
 'I had almost forgotten how we used to talk.'
-She made tiny movements with her beak and fluffed her feathers.
+She made3 tiny movements with her beak and fluffed her feathers.
 This was a language I had forgotten since Bando came.
 It meant she was glad to see me and hear me, that she was well fed, and content.
 I picked her up and squeaked into